-Standard Supporting Materials Requirements Document a total of at least 3 shifts in staff positions, on a total of at least three ground SAR incidents for either missing persons or missing aircraft, during the three years immediately prior to the date of application for re-certification.
+Standard Supporting Materials Requirements Document a total of at least 3 shifts in staff positions, on a total of at least three ground SAR incidents for either missing persons or missing aircraft, during the three years immediately prior to the date of application for re- certification.
 Simulations may be counted toward recertification requirements.
-Organization Assignment List (ICS203), OR Showing person in a staff role The requirements for one shift may be fulfilled with 12 hours of category II continuing education.
-(One hour of qualifying category II CE will include one For classes that were taught as part of ASRC group training, provide list of each class with a description: title or subject, date, times (duration in hours round to nearest half hour) and location, signed or by email attested to by the current or then hour of classroom instruction or teaching the following SAR related topics: law enforcement, EMS, medical, fire, hazardous materials, emergency management, disaster management, weather.)
-GTO.
-GTO does not have to have attended the class, just verify that the class was taught as described.
-2. For classes not taught as part of the group training or if the GTO is unavailable, provide list of each class with a description: title or subject, date, times (duration in hours round to nearest half hour) and location, and show EACH class verified by a class participant that the class was taught by the candidate as described.
-At least two (2) different class participants shall be represented among the total for 12 hours.
-The requirements for two shifts may be fulfilled with 24 hours of category I continuing education or one shift can be fulfilled with 12 hours of category 1 CE.
+3. Organization Assignment List (ICS203), OR Showing person in a staff role The requirements for one shift may be fulfilled with 12 hours of category II continuing education.
+(One hour of qualifying category II CE will include one hour of classroom instruction or teaching the following SAR related topics; law enforcement, EMS, medical, fire, hazardous materials, emergency management, disaster management, weather, etc.) For classes that were taught as part of ASRC group to provide list of each class with a description: title or times (duration in hours round to nearest half hour location, signed or by email attested to by the curre GTO.
+GTO does not have to have attended the class that the class was taught as described.
+For classes not taught as part of the group training of is unavailable, provide list of each class with a description or subject, date, times (duration in hours round to r hour) and location, and show EACH class verified by participant that the class was taught by the candida described.
+At least two (2) different class participant represented among the total for 12 hours. subject, date, ) and ent or then s, just verify or if the GTO ription: title nearest half v a class ite as The requirements for two shifts may be fulfilled with 24 hours of category I continuing education or one shift can be fulfilled with 12 hours of category 1 CE .
 (One hour of qualifying category I CE will include one hour of classroom instruction or teaching the following SAR topics; any topic listed in COQ, FTM, FTS, FTL, MSO, PSO, ICG, or leadership training.
 Same as above.
-Submit the IS recertification checklist to the CTO CTO forwards the vetted application to the ASRC BOD as a nomination for the next BOD meeting.
-The checklist shall be endorsed by the CTO with the outcome of the ASRC BOD vote and a copy returned to the member.
+Submit the IS recertification checklist to the CTO CTO forwards the vetted application to the ASRC BOD as nomination for the next BOD meeting.
+The checklist shall by the CTO with the outcome of the ASRC BOD vote and a cop the member. be endorsed